-Works continue for major irrigation modernisation upgrades along the Mulwala Canal in NSW.
+Award-winning irrigation modernisation upgrades for Murray Irrigation's Mulwala Canal in NSW.

-AWMA have successfully delivered 91 water control gates for Murray Irrigation’s ‘PIIOP Round 3’ which substantially increased water efficiencies, enabled ordering flexibility and significantly reduced leakage through infrastructure upgrades.
+AWMA delivered custom designed water control gates for Murray Irrigation’s ‘PIIOP Round 3’ which substantially increased water efficiencies, enabled ordering flexibility and significantly reduced leakage through infrastructure upgrades.

 Gate solutions for the modernisation program include tilting LayFlat (overshot) gates and ULF (undershot) gates, both proven designs currently operating across many national and international irrigation schemes.